+Clean Transportation

-Clean Transportation Investments, expenditure and financing related to projects aiming at developing/ manufacturing low-carbon passenger and freight transportation or related infrastructure, including: For passenger non-public transportation (e.g., passenger cars and commercial vehicles), either zero direct emissions (fully electric or hydrogen) or with tailpipe emissions of below 50g CO2e/km until 2025 (non-eligible thereafter), For passenger public transportation (e.g., light rail transit, metro, tram, trolleybus, bus and rail), either zero direct emissions of below 50g CO2e/km per passenger until 2025 (non-eligible thereafter), For freight rail4 (trains), either zero direct emissions of below 50g CO2e/km per passenger until 2025 (non-eligible thereafter), For freight rail4 (trains), either zero direct emissions (fully electric or hydrogen) or with tailpipe emissions at or below (≤) 25g CO2e/t-km (tonne-kilometre), For road freight, zero direct emissions (electric or hydrogen).
+- For freight rail4 (trains), either zero direct emissions (fully electric or hydrogen) or with tailpipe emissions at or below (≤) 25g CO2e/t-km (tonne-kilometre), - For road freight, zero direct emissions (electric or hydrogen).

 Expenditure and financing related to development, manufacturing and recycling of rechargeable batteries and fuel cell for clean transportation.
 Expenditure and financing related to consumer loans towards electric vehicles and electric rickshaws.

-Climate Change Adaptation Investments, expenditure and financing related to projects including monitoring and / or forecasting: Temperature related climate hazards, Wind related climate hazards, and/or Land related climate hazards. for reducing or avoiding weather-related damage and/or disruption.
-Investments, expenditure and financing of Climate change adaption activities related projects (relevant projects) of the National Missions outlined in India's National Action Plan on Climate Change (NAPCC):
+Climate Change Adaptation

+Investments, expenditure and financing related to projects including monitoring and / or forecasting:

+- Temperature related climate hazards.

+- Wind related climate hazards,

+- Water related climate hazards, and/or

+- Land related climate hazards.

+for reducing or avoiding weather-related damage and/or disruption.

-$^{^{\}rm 4}$ Fossil fuel freight must not be more than 25% of the freight transported (in tonne/km)
+4 Fossil fuel freight must not be more than 25% of the freight transported (in tonne/km)